hypo69/hypo/docs/gemini/set 0/ru/explainer/md/src/scenario/_examples/_example_executor.md

 **Functions:**

-The example functions demonstrate different ways to use functions from the `src.scenario.executor` module.
+The example functions demonStarte different ways to use functions from the `src.scenario.executor` module.
 They showcase how to run different types of scenarios, handle scenario files, and interact with PrestaShop API.

 **Variables:**